Find answers to many of the frequently asked questions about Dancing Wings Butterfly Garden at The Strong:

 How many butterflies are there in the garden?

-Though it varies day to day, there are approximately 800 butterflies flying in the garden at any given time.
+Though it varies day to day, there are hundreds of butterflies flying in the garden at any given time.

 Can I take pictures in the garden?